 Reflect on these questions and ask yourself how these beliefs have served you, if at all, and how they hinder you.
 Then consciously decide that you want to break free from this pattern.
 Start by examining your thoughts and reframing your mindset with coping thoughts and new beliefs.

+To help you reach a freer, healthier relationship with food get my free eBook 21-Days to your healthy relationship with food!
 At the end of the day these emotions just need to be felt and move through us, when we allow them to be there without attachment, over time these emotions come with less intensity and frequency.